Charlotte Douglas International Airport: Future

 The construction of the CATS LYNX Silver Line, expected to be complete in 2030, will bring light rail service to the airport.
 The airport plans to construct an automated people mover to connect the terminal to the light rail station, which will be located at the airport's Destination District just north of the terminal.

 Facilities

 Terminal

-CLT has one terminal with 115 gates on five concourses.
+CLT has one terminal with 124 gates on five concourses.
 All five concourses are connected to the central terminal building housing ticketing, security, and baggage claim.
-All international arrivals without customs pre-clearance are handled in Concourse D.